Skip to content

 What is Prostamax and what is it claimed to do?

 Prostamax is a synthetic tetrapeptide (Lys-Glu-Asp-Pro, KEDP) from Vladimir Khavinson's St. Petersburg Institute, positioned as a prostate bioregulator for benign prostatic hyperplasia (BPH), chronic prostatitis, and age-related prostate decline.
 It is the defined-sequence counterpart to Prostatilen (Vitaprost), a bovine prostate polypeptide extract that is a registered Russian pharmaceutical.
 Claims include supporting prostatic epithelium, stromal function, and modulating inflammatory and hyperproliferative patterns.
-Russian literature reports in vitro prostate cell effects and observational series in BPH and prostatitis patients (Khavinson et al., 2011; Kuznetsov et al., 2014).
+Russian-language literature reports in vitro prostate-cell effects and uncontrolled observational series in BPH and prostatitis patients, but none of it is PubMed-indexed, placebo-controlled, or independently verifiable.
 Not FDA/EMA-approved, not in AUA or EAU guidelines.
 Treat as experimental.

 Does Prostamax actually help with BPH or prostatitis?

-The parent polypeptide extract (Prostatilen/Vitaprost) has modestly more evidence than the synthetic Prostamax tetrapeptide, including some Russian RCT-style trials showing IPSS score improvement in chronic prostatitis and BPH (Kuznetsov et al., 2014; Avdoshin et al., 2015).
-The synthetic Prostamax evidence base is substantially smaller — primarily Khavinson-group in vitro work and uncontrolled observational series.
-For evidence-graded BPH management, first-line is alpha-blockers (tamsulosin, alfuzosin, silodosin), 5-alpha reductase inhibitors (finasteride, dutasteride) for larger prostates, PDE5 inhibitors (tadalafil 5 mg daily) for LUTS/ED overlap.
+The parent polypeptide extract (Prostatilen/Vitaprost) has modestly more evidence than the synthetic Prostamax tetrapeptide, including Russian-language RCT-style reports describing IPSS-score improvement in chronic prostatitis and BPH - but none of these is PubMed-indexed or independently verifiable, so we cite no trial in support.
+The synthetic Prostamax evidence base is substantially smaller - primarily Khavinson-group in vitro work and uncontrolled observational series.
+For evidence-graded BPH management, first-line is alpha-blockers (tamsulosin, alfuzosin, silodosin), 5-alpha reductase inhibitors (finasteride, dutasteride) for larger prostates, and PDE5 inhibitors (tadalafil 5 mg daily) for LUTS/ED overlap.
 Prostamax is a speculative adjunct, not a substitute.

 What is the correct Prostamax dose?